 Being authorised as an agent won’t transfer any of your client’s legal obligations to you.

 Your clients can use form 64-8 to authorise you to act on their behalf for:

-- requests for information to help calculate the High Income Child Benefit charge
+- requests to HMRC for information on the High Income Child Benefit Charge to help calculate the charge

 - Corporation Tax

 Your client can authorise you to deal with more than one of these subjects on the same 64-8 form If your client wants you to act on their behalf for CIS, they need to make a note on the 64-8 to say this, or attach a separate letter.

 Your client should send the completed form 64-8 to the Central Agent Authorisation Team, unless:

 - HMRC has asked for a completed 64-8 to be sent to a specific office

 - the authorisation is for Corporation Tax only - send the form to the HMRC office that deals with your client’s Corporation Tax